pixelmatix/SmartMatrix/README.md

   * kDmaBufferRows is not used by the ESP32 port
   * Memory must be dynamically allocated for the ESP32, so the global buffer sizes printed by Arduino compilation are hiding a significant amount of memory that won't be available for your sketch.  matrix.begin() includes printfs() with debug information on memory usage and memory available
     - matrix.begin() can be called with an optional argument of minimum number of bytes of DMA capable memory to keep free (so other code can malloc them after matrix.begin()).
 More details below.
-    - Note that the "32-bit Memory" in the printfs and included in the "Heap Memory" can't be allocated by the SmartMatrix Library or most other ESP32 Arduino libraries, so it's effectively unusable RAM.
+    - Note that the values of "32-bit Memory" and "Heap Memory" in the printfs is a bit deceiving as not all of that can be allocated by the SmartMatrix Library or most other ESP32 Arduino libraries, so it's effectively unusable RAM.
 The amount of 8-bit and DMA RAM are more important stats as those are required for most libraries.

 * Not Yet Fully Working
   * Still seeing some crashes related to memory usage early in sketch when other memory intensive objects (e.g. WiFi library) are included in the sketch?
 Need to reproduce and track down